 And the safety?
 “Drivers for the most part act as Rick predicted they would.
 The occasional driver goes the wrong way, but since the plaza is wide open and the speeds are so low, no accidents have resulted.
 There has actually not been a single accident involving vehicles or pedestrians due to the plaza concept.

 We have had one intoxicated driver drive his Hummer straight into the fountain at 3am claiming he never even saw the always well lit 30′ fountain.
 No injuries other than our wrought iron fence and his Hummer damage.”

 As Monderman once told me, similarly about a drunken driver, “there’s not a street that can cope with that problem.”
 And blog readers will of course know of Hummer drivers’ particular aversion to pesky things like laws.

 I’ve not been to Montgomery, and I don’t know what the space was like before, but judging by the historic photo below, it almost seems like ‘back to the future,’ an era before the passenger vehicle had monopolized or helped destroy every last inch of urban space.
 As Monderman put it, “when you want people to behave in a village, you have to build a village.”
 Montgomery’s project suggests that design and context can be strong enough to guide proper driving behavior — and it doesn’t hurt to design places that actually want to make you leave your car.

 This entry was posted on Thursday, January 29th, 2009 at 3:53 pm and is filed under Cars, Cities, Etc., Pedestrians, Traffic Engineering, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.